gentry-php/gentry/README.md

 Note that the `parameters` key contains a string; you can just inject this verbatim when "calling" your method in the template.

+## Customizing the location of the tempfile
+To communicate between your tests and the Gentry command, Gentry writes results to a tempfile.
+It's default location is `sys_get_temp_dir().'/gentry'`, but you may override it by specifying the `tempfile` key in your `Gentry.json`.
+If the path is not absolute, it will be considered relative to `CWD`.